vargob27/Tickety/README.md

 ![Alt text](/soloProject/screenshots/Wireframe.png?raw=true "Optional Title")
 ---
 ## Login Screen:
-#### Existng users can simply login but new users will have to create an account.
+#### Existing users can simply login but new users will have to create an account.
 All passwords are salted and hashed
 ![Alt text](/soloProject/screenshots/login.png?raw=true "Optional Title")
 ---
 ## Home Screen: